 With Tombstone's appointment as County Seat of the new Cochise County, the Board of Supervisors wanted a proper county courthouse.
 They decided to build at the Southwest corner of Toughnut & 3rd Streets.

 They advertised for sealed bids, receiving seven.
 They chose the second highest: $27,456!
 Tombstone Undertaker, Andrew J. Ritter, received the contract.
-He was a friend of County Supervisor Milton Joyce (Oriental Saloon owner).
-Joyce strongly pushed building the Courthouse.
+A friend of County Supervisor Milton Joyce (Oriental Saloon owner), who strongly pushed building the Courthouse.

 Architect Frank Walker drew the Courthouse plans.
 The cornerstone was ceremoniously placed on August 11, 1882.
 And completed January 1883, over budget at $43,000!